jeffchen006/OpenTracer/README.md

 ## Usage Example

-For a practical demonstration of Trace2Inv, let's use the contract `Punk_1` as an example.
+For a practical demonstration of OpenTracer, let's use the contract `Punk_1` as an example.
 It is important to understand that TrueBlocks captures every occurrence of a contract address in transactions, but not all are relevant to the contract's functional transaction history.

 For instance, suppose the target contract is `A`.
 A simple ERC20 transfer like `transfer(A, 1);` includes `A` in the transaction.
 However, since there is no invocation of `A`'s functions, such occurrences should not be considered part of `A`'s transaction history.

 We collected 31 transactions from TrueBlocks for `Punk_1` up to block 12995895, where a significant event (hack) occurred.
-Our Trace2Inv FSE 2024 paper, however, identifies only 28 transactions as relevant.
+Our OpenTracer FSE 2024 paper, however, identifies only 28 transactions as relevant.
 This discrepancy arises because certain transactions need to be excluded for various reasons:

 1. **Deployment Transaction**: The initial transaction that deploys `Punk_1` is unique and typically behaves differently from subsequent transactions.
 For instance, the deployment transaction identified by `0x39a78785a85250ee6f17459113efa2bdc2d5069a37f751171ee44efb3ac219f7` is excluded.